IronOxidizer/gui-toolkit-benchmarks/README.md

 - Disk/cache usage
 - Resource scalability (multiple app instances, large grids)

-Metrics will have different variants to cover all important cases such as cold and hot results (first run and after some caching/JIT), standalone and shared resource usage (single binary and libs/vm/interpreter), and multiple platforms and architectures.
+Metrics will have different variants to cover all important cases such as cold and warm results (first run and after some caching/JIT), standalone and shared resource usage (single binary and libs/vm/interpreter), and multiple platforms and architectures.